stebas101/Visual-Sketchbook/README.md

 # Visual-Sketchbook
-Notebooks and code snippets for data visualization
+Notebooks and code snippets to experiment with data visualization solutions.